saims0n/saims0n.github.io/README.md

 # Hi This is Subhankar Thakur as (Saimson)
 **A Software Engineer,Penetration Tester,Ctf Player**

-I have Nothing much to tell you about myself ....
+As a Software Engineer,I do provide software services and solutions that shape the future of Computer Science and IT Industry, I have Nothing much to tell you about myself,
 Just wanna say I'm guy who work hard to be better,worked for many Software company as Software developer,then started My own company and left the job,got success but somehow company is no more.